Aspiration is that coughing and choking sensation you get when food or liquid goes down “the wrong pipe.”

 - Harm to the block

-When associating the words “metal” and “water,” the first thing most of us think of is rust.
-This is precisely the case with hydrolock.
+When associating the words “metal” and “water,” the first thing most of us envision is rust.
+This is precisely the situation with hydrolock.

-If you don’t act quickly to remove the water, your engine will rust, which will likely render it useless.
+If you don’t act quickly to remove the water, your engine will rust, which will likely render it worthless.

 How To Fix A Hydrolocked Engine

-If you were moving at a slow rate of speed when the RPMs were low, you might be able to clear the system of water by yourself.
+If you were moving at a steady rate of speed when the RPMs were minimal, you might be able to clear the system of water by yourself.

 This involves removing the spark plugs, starting the engine, and then revving it while it’s in park.
 You should notice water spewing out of one or more cylinders.
 You should also replace the spark plugs with new ones.
-Though, in an emergency situation, you should be able to just dry yours off.
+Though, in a serious situation, you should be able to just dry yours off.

-It is vital to wipe the cylinder walls to get rid of dampness that may cause damage.
-However, if a secured area is not available, the cleaning can be done later.
+It is essential to wipe the cylinder walls to get rid of moisture that may cause damage.
+However, if a secure area is not available, the cleaning can be done later.

 It’s Probably Better To Go Around That Puddle – Not Through It